Speeding Up Simulations By Slowing Down Particles: Speed-Limited Particle-In-Cell Simulation: SLPIC

-where $\Theta$ is the Heaviside step function, but there are many other options.
-It is possible even for $\beta$ to have spatial dependence, e.g., for a spatially varying grid, or time-dependence, e.g, to adjust the severity of approximation mid-simulation.
-However, we will denote the speed limit by $v_0$, keeping in mind that it may vary with position (and possibly time).
+(see Fig.~\ref{fig:beta} for plots of these functions) where $\Theta$ is the Heaviside step function, but there are many other options.
+It is possible for $\beta$ to have spatial dependence, e.g., for a spatially varying grid, or time-dependence, e.g, to adjust the severity of approximation mid-simulation; simpler $\beta$ functions that depend only on velocity are also useful for many applications.
+In any case, we will denote the speed limit by $v_0$, keeping in mind that, in principle, it may vary with position and time.

-An important aspect of this method is that, since the right-hand sides of Eqs.~(\ref{eg:PtclDyn}) and (\ref{eg:LimPtclDyn}) differ by a scalar factor $\beta$, speed-limited particles [representing $g(x,v,t)$] follow the same phase-space trajectories as real particles [representing $f(x,v,t)$], except at a slower speed.
-Therefore, even though fast electrons (with $v \gg v_0$) move unphysically slowly (with $\dot{x}\sim v_0$) under SLPIC, they have the correct response as long as the fields evolve slowly.
-As a speed-limited particle (with $v \gg v_0$) accelerates, its actual velocity $v$ increases (so it gains energy), but $\dot{x}$ remains near $v_0$; to compensate, its weight must decrease.
+An important aspect of this method is that, since the right-hand sides of Eqs.~(\ref{eg:PtclDyn}) and (\ref{eg:LimPtclDyn}) differ by a scalar factor $\beta$, speed-limited particles [representing $g(\mathbf{x},\mathbf{v},t)$] follow (locally, given the same fields/forces) the same phase-space trajectories as real particles [representing $f(\mathbf{x},\mathbf{v},t)$], except at a slower speed.
+Therefore, even though fast electrons (with $\left|\mathbf{v}\right| \gg v_0$) move unphysically slowly (with $\left|\dot{\mathbf{x}}\right|\sim v_0$) under SLPIC, they follow the correct path as long as the fields evolve slowly.
+As a speed-limited particle (with $\left|\mathbf{v}\right| \gg v_0$) accelerates, its actual speed $\left|\mathbf{v}\right|$ increases (so it gains energy), but $\left|\dot{\mathbf{x}}\right|$ remains near $v_0$; to compensate, its weight must decrease.
 E.g., in a steady-state streaming fluid, an increase in velocity results in a decrease in density; in SLPIC, the macroparticle speed doesn't change much, so the macroparticle density doesn't change much, and the macroparticle weight decreases to reflect the real decrease in density.